-At the discretion of the Appointing Authority and in accordance with any guidelines the Appointing Authority may issue, an employee may be granted professional time off not to exceed a maximum of eighty (80) hours per fiscal year.
+At the discretion of the Appointing Authority and in accordance with any guidelines the Appointing Authority may issue, an employee may be granted professional time off not to exceed a maximum of one hundred twenty(120) hours per fiscal year.
 The Appointing Authority's decision on whether to grant professional time off shall be based on an employee's overall workload associated with assigned projects and caseload.
 Professional Time Off:

 - 1. Must be approved by the Appointing Authority or the Appointing Authority's designee, either orally or in writing, prior to the commencement of the leave. - 2.
-Shall commence on July 1, 2003. - 3.
-Shall be limited to a cumulative maximum of eighty (80) hours in a fiscal year. - 4.
-Shall be limited to increments of 8 hours, which shall constitute a full workday.

-- 5. Shall not accumulate or be earned as a matter of right. - 6.
+Shall be limited to a cumulative maximum of one hundred twenty (120) hours in a fiscal year. - 3.
+Shall be limited to increments of eight (8) hours, which shall constitute a full workday. - 4.
+Shall not accumulate or be earned as a matter of right. - 5.
 Has no cash value and is ineligible for terminal payoff.